26 July 2016

 In most cases, there is a successful outcome.
 Endometriosis does not mean that you cannot conceive, and in some cases, people conceive naturally with endometriosis.
 However, if you find that it is an inhibitor, then get help sooner rather than later.

-Dr. John Kennedy is Consultant Fertility Specialist and Gynaecologist at Sims IVF, based in Clonskeagh, Dublin 14.
+Dr. John Kennedy is the Group Medical Director at Sims IVF, based in Clonskeagh, Dublin 14.